lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 ![Textured cube](textured_cube.png)

 We can now try with other models.
 We can use the famous Standford Bunny \(it can be freely downloaded\) model, which is included in the resources.
-This model is not textured so we can us it this way.
+This model is not textured so we can use it this way:

 ```java
 Mesh mesh = OBJLoader.loadMesh("/models/bunny.obj");